wainuiomata/ginraymond/README.md

 template library for this: https://github.com/aymerick/raymond, which implements Handlebars style templates in pure Go.

-This simple binding library is based on a similar library I built for using Pongo2 templates with Gin: https://gitlab.com/go-box/pongo2gin.
+This simple binding library is based on a similar library built for using Pongo2 templates with Gin: https://gitlab.com/go-box/pongo2gin.

 Usage